 Tripadvisor’s number 1 must see in Edinburgh

 Steeped in history and beautifully set at the top of the Royal Mile, the castle looks out over the city.
 Home to the Stone of Destiny, the Scottish Crown Jewels, the Scottish National War Memorial and the National War Museum, you could spend hours exploring the castle and learning about Scotland’s rich history.
 The Scottish National War Memorial is well worth the visit.

 PORTOBELLO BEACH (35 mins)

 A charming seaside spot with two miles of golden sand.
 This award winning beach is ideal for sunbathing or swimming, with cafes and restaurants along the promenade.
+People from Edinburgh rave about Luca’s Ice Cream so keep your eye out for the cafes that sell Luca’s.
 There is also a market in Brighton Park on the first Saturday of every month, selling fresh local produce as well as crafts.